 1 'Courts and tribunals' have the right to request a preliminary ruling Under Art.
 267 'every court or tribunal of a Member State' may request a preliminary ruling of the ECJ.
 The type of court or tribunal is irrelevant.
 Any body, therefore, that exercises a judicial function, makes legally binding decisions on the rights and obligations of individuals and is subject to the control of public authorities is considered to be a court or tribunal under Art.
-267.
+267 TFEU.

-A normal Dutch court of law such as the 'Rechtbank' or the Dutch Supreme Court (Hoge Raad) meets the above-mentioned conditions concerning a court or tribunal and is therefore entitled to refer the matter to the ECJ under Art.
-267.
+A normal Dutch court of law, such as the 'Rechtbank' or the Dutch Supreme Court, the 'Hoge Raad', meets the above-mentioned conditions concerning a court or tribunal and is therefore entitled to refer a matter to the ECJ under Art.
+267 TFEU. rulings

 A privately appointed arbitrator is not a court or tribunal under Art.
-267 as no public authority can exercise any control.
+267 TFEU as no public authority can exercise any control over this arbitrator.
 It is not possible for a case to be referred to the ECJ under Art.
-267 if it is subject to arbitration (paragraph 3.5).
+267 TFEU if it is subject to arbitration (paragraph 3.5).

-- 2 The necessity of the preliminary ruling Another condition mentioned in Art.
-267 (2) is that a decision by the European Court of Justice on a question raised by a national court is necessary to enable it (i.e. the national court) to give judgement.
+2 The necessity of the preliminary ruling

+Another condition mentioned in Art.
+267, 2 TFEU is that a decision by the European Court of Justice on a question raised by a national court is necessary to enable it (i.e. the national court) to give judgement.
 In the Cilfit case (paragraph 1.3) the ECJ held that a reference under Art.
-267 is unnecessary if: - the question regarding EU law is irrelevant, or - the question regarding EU law has already been decided by the ECJ (= a deed clair), or - the correct interpretation of EU law is so obvious that there is no room for any doubt (= also a deed clair).
+267 TFEU is unnecessary if:

+- · the question regarding EU law is irrelevant, or - the question regarding EU law has already been decided by the ECJ (= a deed clair), or - the correct interpretation of EU law is so obvious that there is no room for any doubt (= also a deed clair).